shariq1989/cookbook/content/recipe/honey_baked_drumsticks.md

 #### What main ingredients do I need for this meal?

-* Chicken Drumsticks: We used drumsticks for this recipe, but this recipe is just as tasty with bone-in chicken thighs.
-If you use chicken thighs, I suggest increasing the cooking time slightly.
-The safe temperature for chicken is 165 degrees.
+* Chicken Drumsticks: We suggest drumsticks, but this recipe is just as tasty with bone-in chicken thighs as well.
+If using chicken thighs, increase the cooking time some.
+The safe internal temperature for chicken is 165 degrees.

-* Honey: Honey sweetens the chicken and creates a beautiful caramelization for the chicken.
+* Honey: Honey sweetens the chicken and creates a beautiful caramelization on the chicken skin for you to enjoy.

 * Miso Paste: For this recipe, I suggest using white miso paste.
 If you don't have miso paste on hand, you can use soy sauce.